340,734 people helped

 Create a new financial roadmap

 Fear of the unknown is a significant source of stress.
 Work with a knowledgeable professional to map your financial future and alleviate money-related fears.
-A financial advisor can help you with long-term investments and goals.
-MoneySmart can connect you with a free financial counsellorif you struggle to manage bills and debt.
+A financial advisor can help you with long-term investments and goals, and a financial coach can help if you struggle to manage bills and debt.

 Addressing your financial situation early on can positively impact your mental and physical health.
 Seek guidance from professionals specialising in separation and divorce to help you navigate this challenging period.